 Traditionally, the futures market has been the most direct way to access trading in commodities.
 Futures contracts are legal agreements to Buy or Sell a particular commodity at a predetermined price and at a specified time in the future, and they generally demand a larger allocation of capital.

 Another method for the modern-day commodities investor is to trade via contracts for difference (CFDs).
-CFDs are considered an efficient way to trade popular commodities - such as Oil, Natural Gas, Gold or Silver - due to higher leverage, which enables a trader to use less capital to gain greater exposure to an underlying instrument.
+CFDs are considered an efficient way to trade popular commodities - such as Oil, Natural Gas, Gold or Silver - due to higher leverage, which enables a trader to use less capital to gain greater exposure to an underlying instrument, increasing potential for losses as well as profits.
 CFDs are a derivative product that allows traders to speculate on the price movements of the underlying instrument without taking actual ownership of the product itself.